-A metaphor is a figure of speech that constructs an analogy between two or more things or ideas.
-When you understand the underlying premises are a metaphor, then it is a valid tool for comparison.
+A metaphor is a “figure of speech” that constructs an analogy between two or more things or ideas.
+When you understand the underlying premises are a metaphor, it is a valid tool for comparison.

-Many people understand that spiritual stories are a metaphor.
-It’s simply a way of describing something in terms someone can relate to.
-So, it is easy to see how the concept of God becomes mistaken as fact.
+Many people understand that spiritual stories are metaphors.
+It’s a way of describing something in terms someone can relate to.
+The story makes the lesson easy to remember.
+If you fail to understand that the story is a metaphor, you can mistake it for a factual occurrence.
+And this how the metaphor of God is mistaken for a fact.
 If you don’t realize the story or the imaginary being is a metaphor, you miss the meaning.
 Then you derive the wrong conclusions.

 It’s a poetic understanding.
 It is to be understood in the same sense as Goethe’s words at the end of Faust: “Alles Vergängliche ist nur ein Gleichnis” (“Everything transitory is but a reference”).
 The reference is to that which transcends all speech, all vocabularies, and all images.
 I think of the more prosaic style of thinking about these references as theological rather than mythological. ― Joseph Campbell

 The perfect metaphor is flexible.
-So, deists of all types use God as the answer or reason for everything.
-There may be other ways to explain the situation, but God is a simpler and more concise way.
+So, deists use God as the answer or reason for everything.
+There may be other ways to explain the situation, but God is simpler.

 The metaphor of God can hold any unknown.
 If something is good, God did it.
-If something is bad, God allowed it but it is beyond our level of thinking to understand why.
-God as a metaphor is the perfect thing on which to base belief in other things for which there is no proof.
+If something is bad, God allowed it, but it is beyond our level of understanding.
+God as a metaphor is the perfect thing to base the belief in other things for which there is no proof.

 There are forms of meditation that enable one to reach the transcendent.
 This is the 4th state of consciousness.
-This state has different physiological characteristics from waking, dreaming, or sleeping.
-In this pure state of consciousness, one experiences a transcendence of our Being.
+We can measure the 4th state by its effects on physiology.

-They often describe the transcendence state as absolute silence significant for the absence of any internal dialogue.
-But, if you have never had this experience, you mistake the metaphorical reference as a description of real events or people.
-Thus, the metaphor is mistaken for a fact and you create a religion out this error.
+Many influential teachers like Maharishi Mahesh Yogi describe the transcendence state as bliss consciousness because it silences internal chatter.
+But, if you have never had this experience, you mistake the metaphorical reference as a description of actual events or people.
+Thus, the metaphor is mistaken for a fact, and you create a religion out of this error.

 God becomes the perfect blueprint on which to attach anything unknown or misunderstood.
 It is a thing of power beyond our understanding.
 So, we can seek its divine intervention in times of need.
 We can blame it for natural disasters.
 It’s a catchall entity.
 Unfortunately, most people do not see God as a metaphor but as a factual entity.

-Many people see a belief in the existence of God as a real person or thing and not just as a concept.
-Many people hold a belief in God as a central part of their identity.
-And, they want everyone else to hold the same beliefs.
+Many people believe in the existence of God as an actual person.
+Many people hold a belief in God as a central part of their identity, and they want everyone else to hold the same belief in the same God.
 The need to believe is so powerful that it propels them to act violently toward others.
 But, if belief equaled fact, then all Gods would be real.
 Think about that.

 The transcendence is hard to explain to those who have not experienced it.
 So, using god as a metaphor is a way to help them grasp the concept.
 The term God is an arbitrary reference for the transcendent.

-If someone who has not had the experience of transcendence, it is easy to see how they fail to see the term God as just a metaphor.
+If someone has not experienced the transcendent, it is hard for them to understand God as just a metaphor.
 It is an error of ignorance.
 Without practical knowledge, the metaphor is mistaken for a fact.
-This is one way we know the developers of the Abrahamic paradigm lacked an understanding of the concept.